Security Awareness Training: What It Is and Why It's Critical

 What Is Security Awareness Training?

-Security awareness training involves providing formal cybersecurity education to your workforce about a variety of threats to information security and technology and your company’s policies and procedures for addressing them.
+Security awareness training is the process of providing formal cybersecurity education to your workforce about a variety of information security threats and your company’s policies and procedures for addressing them.
 Topics covered in security awareness training often expand beyond the digital world and discuss physical security and how employees can keep themselves and loved ones secure.
 Such training can take a variety of forms but is most often presented in an online or computer-based format.

 Rather than a one-time event, security awareness training is most useful when approached as a critical ongoing practice in the context of a bigger security awareness program.
 The training and the program are integral to building a culture of security in modern, digitally dependent organizations.